 My goal for Delicious Monster is to establish it as a brand with multiple portfolios, always keeping food & lifestyle at its core.
 I want to collaborate with like-minded brands, creating authentic content which can be shared with my community.

 Creating genuine content is something I take very seriously, so I will never work with a brand that doesn’t share the same values as me.

 I began blogging in 2015 when I moved to Shanghai and started a blog called Lotuses+Lanehouses, where I shared stories about expat life, as well as recipes and a few travel guides.

-I moved to London in early 2018, where I remained for just under a year.
-In early Feb of 2019, I returned to South Africa single, out of work and living with my parents at 35 years old.
+I moved to London in 2018, where I remained for a few months.
+In early Feb of 2019 I returned to South Africa single, out of work and living with my parents at 35 years old.
 It was then that I decided to put my life back together again and do my absolute best to turn Delicious Monster into something special and something that was mine.

-So I put myself out there again and landed a few contracts doing social media content production & management for various clients, slowly beginning to grow DM again after neglecting it for so many months.
+I began putting myself out there again and landed a few contracts doing social media content production & management for various clients, slowly beginning to grow DM again after neglecting it for so many months.

 I’d always dreamt of being able to combine my content creation, recipe development and photography into one, as well as also wanting to start an online shop.
 Little did I know that at the beginning of 2020, I was a couple of months away from being thrown into the deep end and would need to do just that in a minimal amount of time.

 Twenty Plenty of Growth Opportunities

 All of my contracts were terminated during the first two weeks of lockdown.
 I found myself without any paid work but once I’d gotten over the initial shock and disappointment, I needed to act quickly and figure out a way I’d keep Delicious Monster alive.